dotkernel/frontend/README.md

 ## Tools

-DotKernel has been tested with npm v10.0.4 and Node.js v20.11.0.
+DotKernel Frontend interface has been tested with npm v10.0.4 and Node.js v20.11.0.

 ### Composer